How to Confirm a Job Interview

 Tips for Confirming a Job Interview

 When you schedule a job interview, be sure to confirm the interview location, as well as the date and time.
-I've heard from job seekers who didn't have an accurate address and ended up missing their job interview.
+We've heard from job seekers who didn't have an accurate address and ended up missing their job interview.

-I've also heard from applicants who didn't write down the correct time and even from someone who got the day wrong.
+We've also heard from applicants who didn't write down the correct time and even from someone who got the day wrong.
 Showing up on the wrong day is embarrassing and will make you seem disorganized and unprofessional.

 Given how hard it can be to get an interview, it's important to get all the details right.
 If you don't, and you miss the interview, you may not get a second chance.
 Taking the time to confirm the details will help you avoid interview stress, as well.